JananiBalabaskar/DatabaseTesting_Midterm/README.md

     COUNT(b.BookID) > 2;

 ```
-### To display loyal customers who have spent more than X dollars in the last year.
+### To display loyal customers who have spent more than X dollars in the last year
  ```
 SELECT
     c.CustomerID,